evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ### JavaScript code

-Most of the simulation code is in form many JavaScript files, located in [js directory](https://github.com/evgenyneu/two_galaxies/tree/master/js) (Fig. 4).
-Unlike HTML and CSS, which are languages specific to web development, JavaScript is a general purpose programming language used to encode the logic of the program.
+Most of the simulation code is in JavaScript files, located in [js directory](https://github.com/evgenyneu/two_galaxies/tree/master/js) (Fig. 4).
+Unlike HTML and CSS, which are languages specific to web development, JavaScript is a general purpose programming language used to encode the logic of a program.
 For example, Fig. 4 shows a function `numberOfStarsInOneRing` that calculates the number of stars in a ring of a galaxy.
 The entry point of the program is located in the [main.js](https://github.com/evgenyneu/two_galaxies/blob/master/js/main.js) file.

 <div class='isFullScreenWide isTextCentered'>
   <img class='isMax800PxWide hasBorderShade80' src='/image/blog/2020-08-01-two-galaxies/0040_javascript_code.png' alt='JavaScript code'>